Warm Up Your Winter The DIY Way

 Now that winter has arrived, take advantage of this time indoors by stocking up on craft supplies, snuggling in for the season, and spending these cold, snowy, rainy days creating!
 Here’s to having loads of fun and sharing great times with family and friends.

-Co-owner of Southern Suds & Gifts, featuring over 35 craftsmen and artists.
+Co-owner of Southern Suds & Gifts, located at 213 S. White St. in Downtown Wake Forest, featuring over 35 craftsmen and artists.